 A stage director, playwright/librettist and multi-instrumentalist, Julie earned her Master’s degree in Theatre from the University of York (UK) and is also a graduate of Carleton University (Music) and the Canadian College of Performing Arts (Theatre Performance; Playwriting).
 A four-time Jessie award nominee, she has appeared on stages throughout Western Canada, including productions at the Arts Club, Bard on the Beach, the Belfry, the Citadel, Carousel Theatre, Pacific Theatre, Fugue Theatre, Théâtre la Seizième, Twenty Something Theatre, and the Chemainus Theatre Festival.
 She is an Associate Artist with Firepot Performance and a founding member of the Honest Fishmongers (Critics’ Choice Innovation award nomination, 2012).

-Julie’s first play The Out Vigil – developed with Firepot Performance (formerly Twenty Something Theatre) – was featured in the 2015 New American Voices Festival in London’s West End; the inaugural first production (Firehall Arts Centre, 2016) received a total of five Jessie award nominations, including Outstanding Production.
+Julie’s first play The Out Vigil – developed with Firepot Performance (formerly Twenty Something Theatre) – was featured in the 2015 New American Voices Festival in London’s West End; the first Canadian production (Firehall Arts Centre, 2016) received a total of five Jessie award nominations, including Outstanding Production.
 As Musical Director, Composer/Arranger and Co-Sound Designer, Julie and collaborator Jay Clift took home the 2016 Jessie award for Outstanding Sound Design / Original Composition.
 The production was revived at the Evergreen Cultural Centre and received an all-new staging in 2017 at the Gros Morne Theatre Festival.
 Julie’s one-act play Two Thirds was presented in 2016 as part of Theatre One’s Emerging Voices and Twenty Something Theatre’s Fall Play Reading Series.
 She is the co-bookwriter & co-lyricist of Les Filles du Roi (2018), and is now collaborating with composer Daniel Doerksen to create a micro-opera inspired by the 1899 murder trial and execution of Hilda Blake, which will premiere in 2019 as part of the immersive, multidisciplinary performance installation At Last.